-Even though Chapter 61 of the Florida Statutes covers shared parenting as it relates to the best interests of the child, the reality of joint custody agreements is that some divorced parents tend to put their own interests ahead of their children’s when it comes to house rules.
+Even though Chapter 61 of the Florida Statutes covers shared parenting as it relates to the best interests of the child, the reality of joint custody agreements is that some d parents tend to put their own interests ahead of their children’s when it comes to house rules.
 In many cases, divorcing parents will project their bickering onto the rules they seek to impose on their young children.

 When a marriage is irretrievably broken, former spouses will often fail to find common ground on many aspects of their lives, particularly in relation to co-parenting.
 Unfortunately, this failure tends to spill over into the lives of their children.
 From a developmental point of view, a shared custody agreement that involves a child going from one household to another is difficult enough.
 Putting up with different sets of rules imposed by parents who are not on the same parenting page could make the situation worse.